 Until 1967, all proceeds from documentary stamps went to General Revenue.
-In that year, a surtax was imposed on documents relating to reality with the proceeds going to the Land Acquisition Trust Fund.
-The surtax was repealed in 1979 and replaced with an increase in the documentary stamp tax on deeds and the Land Acquisition Trust Fund was given a distribution from this tax.
+In that year, a surtax was imposed on documents relating to realty with the proceeds going to the Land Acquisition Trust Fund.
+The surtax was repealed in 1979 and replaced with an increase in the documentary stamp tax on deeds and the Land Acquisition Trust Fund was given a distribution from the tax.
 Since 1979, increases in the documentary stamp tax rate have been used to fund several programs, including acquisition of environmentally sensitive land, funding state infrastructure, and funding affordable housing.
 In 1990, the General Revenue Service Charge was extended to the Documentary Stamp Clearing Trust Fund (among other trust funds), which reduced all distributions from this fund by seven percent on a recurring basis.
+(The General Revenue Service charge was increased to 8 percent in 2009.)
 Chapter 90-217, L.O.F., authorized a portion of documentary stamp tax proceeds which had been allocated to General Revenue to be used for Preservation 2000 debt services.
-By 2000, nine P2000 bond series were authorized by the Legislature.
-Pursuant to ch.
-92-317, L.O.F., effective July 1, 1995, the distribution to the General Revenue Fund was reduced by 8.66 percent and the funds were distributed to the State Housing Trust Fund.
-In 1997, transactions of real property made pursuant to the dissolution of marriage were exempted from the tax.
-Chapter 98-187, L.O.F., allowed promissory notes to be renewed at an increased level of obligation without the borrower having to pay documentary stamp tax on the full amount of the obligation, but only on the amount of the increase.
-Chapter 98-311, L.O.F., provided that documentary stamp tax receipts shall be deposited in the Ecosystem Management and Restoration Trust Fund for the purpose of funding erosion control; beach preservation, restoration, and re-nourishment; and storm and hurricane protection.
-This money would otherwise have been deposited in the General Revenue Fund.
+(By 2000, nine P2000 bond series were authorized by the Legislature.)
+In 1992, the Legislature reduced the General Revenue distribution by 8.66 percent and redirected funds to the State Housing Trust Fund, effective July 1, 1995(ch.
+92-317, L.O.F.).
+Chapter 98-311, L.O.F., provided that a portion of documentary stamp tax receipts be deposited in the Ecosystem Management and Restoration Trust Fund for the purpose of funding erosion control; beach preservation, restoration, and re-nourishment; and storm and hurricane protection.

 In 1999, the Legislature authorized a portion of documentary stamp tax proceeds which had been allocated to General Revenue to be used for Florida Forever debt services (ch.
 99-247, L.O.F.)
-Additional debt service was limited to \$30 million in each fiscal year for ten years and total annual debt service was limited to \$300 million.
+Additional debt service was limited to \$300 million in each fiscal year for ten years and the total annual debt service was limited to \$300 million.
 This legislation also reduced the documentary stamp distribution to the Water Management Lands Trust Fund and the Conservation and Recreation Lands Trust Fund and provided for distributions to the State Game Trust Fund, the Aquatic Plant Control Trust Fund, the Department of Environmental Protection Water Quality Assurance Trust Fund, and the Department of Agriculture and Consumer Affairs General Inspection Trust Fund.
-In 2000, the Legislature provided that \$2 million shall be paid into the Marine Resources Conservation Trust Fund annually from the documentary stamp tax General Revenue distribution (ch.
+In 2000, the Legislature provided that \$2 million be paid into the Marine Resources Conservation Trust Fund annually from the documentary stamp tax General Revenue distribution (ch.
 2000-197, L.O.F.)
-Chapter 2002-128, L.O.F., capped the amount of documentary stamp tax due on unsecured loans at \$2,450.
-Chapter 2002-218, L.O.F., provided for a portion of the documentary stamp tax collections to be used to pay the debt service on Everglades Restoration Bonds.
+Chapter 2002-261, L.O.F., provided for a portion of the documentary stamp tax collections to be used to pay the debt service on Everglades Restoration Bonds.